VHS Revival grabs Bond by the lapels courtesy of Timothy Dalton

 Davi is prudently monstrous as the no-nonsense Sanchez, while underling Milton Krest (Anthony Zerbe) is suitably treacherous as the man who defies his boss’s ethos of loyalty over money.
 The prerequisite Bond Girls are also quietly spectacular.
 Carey Lowell’s ex-Army pilot is a strong-willed, natural beauty, and the sight of her and the lovelorn Lupe Lamora feuding over 007 is a welcome reminder of our hero’s charms in the face of so much retribution.

 Just as important to the Bond package are those titular themes synonymous with the series, and the movie is blessed with a memorable effort in Gladys Knight’s soulful title song.
+The mid-80s would mark a swing in the Bond theme formula that really set those films apart, turning to the likes of Ah-Ha and Duran Duran as they looked to modernise affairs.
+Ironically, Dalton’s second outing would see that formula reversed.
 Although quintessentially 80s in terms of production, the movie drops the synth-pop sounds of previous instalments and goes back-to-basics, delivering a ballad reminiscent of the golden age of Bassey that is both modern and vintage.